 This will also set up auto renewal of your certificates.
 To make sure that Typesense will use the new certificates you will need to restart the service when the certificates have been renewed.

-With your preferred text editor, open the Certbot renewal configuration file /etc/letsencrypt/renewal/your.domain.example.com.conf
+With your preferred text editor, open the Certbot renewal configuration file /etc/letsencrypt/renewal/your.domain.example.com.conf.

 Add the following line to the file:

-renew_hook = systemctl reload typesense-server.service
+1renew_hook = systemctl reload typesense-server.service

-with your preferred text editor and change the lines with the comments.
+Open the Typesense configuration file /etc/typesense/typesense-server.ini with your preferred text editor and change the lines with the comments.
 All other lines can be left as they are.

-[server] api-address = 0.0.0.0api-port = 443 # Adjust the portapi-key = api-key # Set a secure API Keylog-dir = /var/log/typesensessl-certificate = /etc/letsencrypt/live/your.domain.example.com/fullchain.pem # Path to the SSL certificatessl-certificate-key = /etc/letsencrypt/live/your.domain.example.com/privkey.pem # Path to the SSL certificate key
+1[server]2 3api-address = 0.0.0.04api-port = 443 # Adjust the port5api-key = api-key # Set a secure API Key6log-dir = /var/log/typesense7ssl-certificate = /etc/letsencrypt/live/your.domain.example.com/fullchain.pem # Path to the SSL certificate8ssl-certificate-key = /etc/letsencrypt/live/your.domain.example.com/privkey.pem # Path to the SSL certificate key

 As a security measure, you should adjust the firewall to only allow incoming traffic on the ports you need.
 Run the following commands:

-ufw allow 443ufw allow 80ufw allow 22ufw enable
+1ufw allow 4432ufw allow 803ufw allow 224ufw enable

 This ensures, that only traffic from these ports are allowed.